 Password HTML Helper in ASP.NET Core MVC

-What is a Password Field in HTML?
+What is Password Input Filed in Web Application?

 <input type="password" id="password" name="password">